Association of Law Librarians in Central England (ALLICE)

 Contact: Jas Breslin

-The Scottish Law Librarians Group represents those individuals and organisations working in Scotland with an interest in Legal Information provision and includes members from professional bodies, government, publishers, law firms and academic institutions.The Group formally meets three times a year.
-There are over ninety members, and past activities have included visits, talks, training courses and networking events.
-Membership costs £10 per year.
+The Scottish Law Librarians Group represents those individuals and organisations working in Scotland with an interest in Legal Information provision and includes members from professional bodies, government, publishers, law firms and academic institutions.The Group formally meets at least three times a year.
+There are over seventy members, and activities include visits, talks, training courses and networking events.
+Membership costs £15 per year (£10 for student/unwaged).

 Contact: Emma McLarty